The 7 most spectacular but daunting shots at Pebble Beach

 The tee shot to the par-3 seventh hole:

 This just might be golf's most famous one-shotter.
-Pebble's drop-shot seventh, at roughly 100 yards, can still require the pros to use a long iron when the wind is gusting.
+Pebble's drop-shot seventh, at roughly 100 yards, can still require the pros to use a middle iron when the wind is gusting.

 The approach to the par-4 eighth hole:

 Nicklaus calls the second shot to Pebble's eighth hole the toughest approach in the game.
-He's not likely to find anybody who has tried it who would disagree with him.
+For anybody fortunate enough to have tried it, that's tough to argue.
 If you get to the end of the cliff, you still have a full 190 yards left to get to the tiny, pitched green.
 Completing the eighth hole is to finish one of the best three-hole stretches anywhere in golf.